Introduction to Negative Float

 In Stock Trading: Using Unsettled Funds

-In stock trading, settlement periods can create a negative float if you’re not careful.
-For example, you sell shares on Monday and assume you can immediately use the proceeds to buy new shares.
-However, the funds from the sale won’t be available until the trade settles—usually two business days later.
-If you act on the proceeds prematurely, you may face penalties or margin calls.
+In stock trading, negative float can happen if you don’t wait for a transaction to settle.
+For example, if you sell shares on Monday and think you can use the money right away to buy more shares, you could run into trouble.
+The funds from the sale won’t be available until the trade settles, which usually takes two business days.
+If you use the money too soon, you might face penalties or margin calls.

 Causes of Negative Float